 Chicago, Illinois: Sunrise, 7:07 a.m.
 CST; Sunset, 4:20 p.m.
 CST.
 Check local sources for sunrise and sunset times.
 Times are calculated by the US Naval Observatory’s MICA computer program.

 Today is the Venus-Jupiter opposition.
 The two planets are in opposite directions in the sky so that as Jupiter sets Venus rises in the east-southeast.
-After this morning the two planets are not visible again at the same time until November 2024.
+After this morning the two planets are not visible again at the same time until November 2024, when the next Venus-Jupiter opposition occurs.

 Venus steps eastward against the background stars quickly while Jupiter is slowly retrograding.
 The planets’ positions in the sky are a result of their revolution around the sun.
 Venus’ year is two hundred, twenty-five days long, while Jupiter revolves around the sun in nearly twelve years.
 Venus passes between Earth and the sun on an orbital path that is closer to the sun and speeds away while our planet does the same with Jupiter.
 This morning, the three planets are in an imaginary line with Earth placed between Venus and Jupiter, although Jupiter is four times farther away from Earth than Venus.